timescale/docs/install/installation-debian.md

     systemctl restart postgresql
     ```

-1. On your local system, at the command prompt, connect to the PostgreSQL
+1. On your local system, at the command prompt, open the `psql` command-line
-    instance as the `postgres` superuser:
+    utility as the `postgres` superuser:

     ```bash
-    -u postgres psql
+    sudo -u postgres psql
     ```

     If your connection is successful, you'll see a message like this, followed